Adrenocorticotrophic HormoneCreative Modern Medical Business Card 32

 3. Ectopic ACTH Production: Sometimes, tumors outside of the pituitary gland, such as in the lungs or other organs, can produce ACTH.
 This can lead to elevated cortisol levels and Cushing’s syndrome.

-4. Stress: High-stress levels can temporarily increase ACTH secretion and, consequently, cortisol levels.
-While this is a normal response to stress, chronic stress can have adverse effects on health over time.
+4. Stress: High stress levels can temporarily increase ACTH secretion and, consequently, cortisol levels.
+While this is a normal stress response, chronic stress can have adverse effects on health over time.

 5. Certain Medications: Some medications, such as corticosteroids, can lead to increased ACTH levels due to feedback mechanisms in the body.
 Prolonged use of these medications can cause Cushing’s syndrome-like symptoms.